-Amoudi Bay seems to be the less advertised gem of Oia, located down the hill it is a port as well as a short promenade.
+Amoudi Bay seems to be the less advertised gem of Oia, located down the hill it is a port, as well as a short promenade.
 Packed with delicious seafood restaurants and crystal clear waters, Amoudi Bay offers an escape from the hustle and bustle of Oia.
-You can walk or drive down to the bay, the walk is quite steep and requires some endurance but mostly on the way back up, perfect for walking off all that shrimp!
+You can walk or drive down to the bay.
+The walk is quite steep and requires some endurance (mostly on the way back up) but perfect for walking off all that shrimp!

 Watch the sunset

-Oia is famous for its beautiful sunsets, make sure you head into town early to secure a good spot to watch the sun go down.
+Oia is famous for its beautiful sunsets.
+Make sure you head into town early to secure a good spot to watch the sun go down.
 You can sit on one of the many walls or head to a bar with a good view.
-I found Nocturna and Lioyerma Lounge Cafe Pool Bar to always have a table free and deliver a beautiful sunset view.
+I found that Nocturna and Lioyerma Lounge Cafe Pool Bar always had a table free.
+They also deliver a beautiful sunset view.

 Nocturna Rooftop Cafe

 One of Oia’s best-kept secrets and the best value for money I have had in a long time.
 The prices are around 12€ for a meal with some of the most stunning views in Oia, a prime location for sunset and the decor is to die for.
 All the luxury and none of the cost.
 The restaurant also overlooks one of the most luxurious hotels in Oia making you feel part of the glamour.

 Hike from Fira to Oia